Prep Wrestling: District Wrestling Tracker

 - Witte (Wapello) wins via fall (2:32) in the consolations against Chase Miller (North Cedar).

-- Witte (Wapello) will wrestleback against Indy Harbaugh (Lisbon).
+- Witte (Wapello) loses wrestleback against Indy Harbaugh (Lisbon).

 145 — Christopher Ewart (Wapello) loses in the finals via fall (1:52) to Robert Avila Jr. (Lisbon)

-- Ewart (Wapello) will wrestleback against Sam Aitchison (Regina)
+- Ewart (Wapello) loses wrestleback against Sam Aitchison (Regina) in OT (8-6)

 152 — Evan Ross (Wapello) loses via tech. fall (19-3) to Lincoln Holub (Lisbon)